Business or School Food Waste Recycling

 The Hyatt Regency Hotel in Princeton started recycling organic waste from its restaurant and reduced their annual running costs by over $10,000.
 Click here, for details.

-The following businesses in NJ collect food and organic waste for composting or biofuel production.
+The following businesses in NJ collect food and organic waste for composting, biofuel production or making farm animal feed.
 Any organization that generates a lot of organic waste (paper, food and garden waste) can save money on their overall waste disposal costs by using a specialist organic waste hauler.

 We all generate lots of organic waste each week, in the form of kitchen scraps and garden waste.
 Rather than discarding this organic material in the trash it can be used to prepare nutrient rich soil for our house-plants or garden.